Tyreek Hill Player Prop Bets for NFL Week 17 | Kansas City vs. Cincinnati 1/2/2022

 Season Stats

-- Hill has reeled in 104 balls, with a team-high 1,197 receiving yards plus nine touchdowns.
-He has been targeted 146 times, and is averaging 79.8 yards per game.
+- Hill's 1,197 receiving yards lead all receivers on the Chiefs.
+He's been targeted 146 times and has registered 104 catches and nine touchdowns (79.8 yards per game).

-- So far this season, 24.5% of the 596 passes thrown by his team have gone Hill's way.

-- With 19 targets in the red zone this season, Hill has been on the receiving end of 22.1% of his team's 86 red zone pass attempts.
+- Hill has seen the ball thrown his way 19 times in the red zone this season, 22.1% of his team's 86 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Hill's matchup with the Bengals.